Skip to contents

 transform

-function for internal parameter transformation (see Details).
+function for parameter transformation during optimization (see Details).

 transform.jacobian